 Key Takeaways

-• Set realistic timelines for payment: Medicaid approval isn’t quick, typically taking around three months.
+- Set realistic timelines for payment: Medicaid approval isn’t quick, typically taking around three months.
 Factoring this delay into your financial planning is essential for managing your agency’s cash flow and setting clear expectations with your team.

-• Guide your clients to a faster approval: You can help speed up the process by advising clients on how to avoid common application errors, like missing documents.
+- Guide your clients to a faster approval: You can help speed up the process by advising clients on how to avoid common application errors, like missing documents.
 When their application is complete and correct, you get paid sooner.

-• Protect your cash flow while you wait: The long gap between providing care and receiving Medicaid reimbursement can strain your finances.
+- Protect your cash flow while you wait: The long gap between providing care and receiving Medicaid reimbursement can strain your finances.
 Securing a funding option like a cash advance ensures you can consistently make payroll and cover operational costs without interruption.

-How Does Medicaid Home Care Funding Work?
+How Medicaid Pays for Home Care

 For many families, Medicaid is the key to affording long-term care at home.
 It’s a joint federal and state program that covers a significant portion of home care costs across the country.
 As an agency owner, understanding the basics of how Medicaid works can help you better support your clients and manage your cash flow while they navigate the application process.
 When clients are waiting for their Medicaid benefits to kick in, it can create a ripple effect, leading to delayed payments that strain your agency’s finances.